aragon/hack/docs/guides-agent-app.md

 Note that **0x9ac98dc5f995bf0211ed589ef022719d1487e5cb2bab505676f0d084c07cf89a** is just the general identifier for the version of Agent app you have installed.

-You can also verify that permissions have been set properly through the UI.
+You can also verify that permissions have been set properly through the UI:

+1. Click on the **Permissions** menu option in the left panel.
+You should see the Agent app at the end of the second row.
+Click on it.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-5.png">
 </p>

+2. Under **Actions available on this app** should see that the Voting app now manages who has the ability to execute actions for the Agent app.
+Scroll down.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-6.png">
 </p>

+3. Under **Permissions set on this app** you should see that Voting app is also allowed to execute actions on behalf of the Agent app.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-7.png">